Frequently Asked Questions

 Q: What is light therapy?

 A: Low-level light therapy (LLLT) stimulates the process called photobiomodulation (PBM).
 In scientific studies, PBM has been shown to trigger the release of nitric oxide.
 Nitric oxide causes local vasodilatation which causes an increase in local circulation which brings increased healing oxygen and glucose to tissue.
-In addition, nitric oxide triggers the nucleus of the cell to manufacture various healing substances which support cellular processes and health.
-Several of the healing substances shown in scientific studies to be triggered by nitric oxide include:
+The release of nitric oxide by the mitochondria unlocks the aerobic metabolism of the mitochondria allowing them to produce ATP.
+ATP is the major energy currency of the cell.

-Q: What is the difference between red, blue and infrared light?
+Q: What is the difference between red, blue and near-infrared (NIR) light?

 - Various combinations of these three lights create the InLight Medical low-level polychromatic light therapy system.